simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 Note that Shibboleth 1.3 support is deprecated and will be removed in the next major release of SimpleSAMLphp.

-The following options for Shibboleth 1.3 SP's are avaiblable:
+The following options for Shibboleth 1.3 SP's are available:

 `audience`
 :   The value which should be given in the `<Audience>`-element in the